thelastpickle/cassandra-reaper/README.md

   Optional setting which you can set to be "true", if you wish to enable the CORS headers for running an external GUI application, like [this project](https://github.com/spodkowinski/cassandra-reaper-ui).

+* autoScheduling:

+  Optional setting to automatically setup repair schedules for all non-system keyspaces in a cluster.
+  If enabled, adding a new cluster will automatically setup a schedule repair for each keyspace.
+Cluster keyspaces are monitored based on a configurable frequency, so that adding or removing a keyspace will result in adding / removing the corresponding scheduled repairs.

 Notice that in the *server* section of the configuration, if you want to bind the service to all interfaces, use value "0.0.0.0", or just leave the *bindHost* line away completely.
 Using "*" as bind value won't work.